shravan20/justadrop/README.md

-# Just A Drop Initiative Home Page
+# Just A Drop Initiative